smashley-eakland/who-wants-shots/README.md

 Survey questions/column headers are as follows:
  * respondent_id - Number assigned to survey respondent
  * h1n1_concern - Level of concern about the H1N1 flu.
+(Omitted from this Seasonal Flu Analysis.
+Please see H1N1 Branch for this analysis.)
      * Ranked from 0 (not at all concerned) to 3 (very concerned).
  * h1n1_knowledge - Level of knowledge about H1N1 flu.
+(Omitted from this Seasonal Flu Analysis.)
      * Ranked from 0 (no knowledge) to 2 (a lot of knowledge).
  * behavioral_antiviral_meds - Has respondent taken antiviral medication?
 Yes/No (binary)
  * behavioral_avoidance - Has respondent avoided close contact with others with flu-like symptoms?
 Yes/No (binary)